PsyChat: A Client-Centric Dialogue System for Mental Health Support: Results

 \subsubsection{Results}

 We present the results of the automatic evaluation in Table \ref{tab:automatic-evaluation}.
-All the utilized automatic evaluation metrics indicate enhanced performance, highlighting the effectiveness and practicality of the proposed client-centric dialogue system.
+All metrics for automatic evaluation indicate enhanced performance in the real-life test set, highlighting the effectiveness and practicality of our proposed client-centric dialogue system.